juliankaroliny/InSecTT_TDMA_Interference_Dataset/README.md

 # Example Measurement
 The following figure shows one example measurement of this dataset.
 The x-Axis represents the timeslot number (in our case 100 timeslots per superframe) and the y-Axis represents the superframes, i.e. the subsequent measurements (100 ms superframe duration).
 If in a timeslot the measured signal level is above a −90 dBm threshold, it is marked black, otherwise, it is left empty.
-In the dataset also the corresponding RSSI values are available, though not depicted here for easier understanding.
+In the dataset also the corresponding RSSI values are available, though not depicted here for simplicity.

 In this measurement, two interferers are placed nearby which transmit at a period of 102.4 ms and 92.4 ms, respectively.
 The following figure depicts the measurement,  showing the interference of the timeslots over 100 superframes.